 Dermal fillers are meant to return volume under these areas, pushing the skin back upward and filling the space.
 But their results are temporary.

 At 22 Plastic Surgery, we have a more permanent solution for those in or near Salt Lake City: facial fat transfer.
-This procedure removes fat from areas you don’t want it and Dr. Reuben and Dr. Clayton then use it to return the volume to areas of the face, restoring the plumpness that is a tenet of youthful skin.
+This procedure removes fat from areas you don’t want it and Dr. Reuben and Dr. Moores then use it to return the volume to areas of the face, restoring the plumpness that is a tenet of youthful skin.